asathoor/petj-twentytwentyfour/README.md

  * Footer: layout changes
  * Links: color contrast

 IMHO the color contrast between links and the color selection is too limited.
 So I've added link and :hover colors.
+I made the changes in the Styles panel and saved everything via an export of the theme.
+So that's another, perhaps faster modus operandi than tampering with the .json files.

 ## Concerning Custom Fonts